 There have been no changes in accounting policies for the current year, and all accounting policies adopted are consistent with those of the previous year.
-In the prior year, The trust adopted PBE IPSAS 41 Financial Instruments.
-There were no material changes in recognition or measurement required upon adoption.
-In 2022, the Trust also adopted PBE FRS 48 Service Performance Reporting.

 3 SIGNIFICANT JUDGMENTS AND ESTIMATES

 The preparation of the Trust's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.